tonymadbrain/flickr_wrap/README.md

 ### Features

-* Выгрузка в redis базу списка фотографий загруженных в облако Flickr (выгружаются: ссылка на оригинал, заголовок, ссылка для показа превью)
+* Export images from Flickr cloud to redis with: link to original image, title and preview image link.
-* Удаление одной или нескольких фотографий из облакка
+* Delete one or more images in cloud
-* Загрузка фотографий в облако
+* Upload images to Flickr cloud

 ### Tech used

-* `sinatra` - не рельсами едиными
+* `sinatra` - not only rails in the world
-* `slim` - пишем html шаблоны без %
+* `slim` - html templats without pain
-* `flickraw` - собственно гем для работы с Flickr API
+* `flickraw` - gem for Flickr API
-* `redis` - быстрое kv хранилище
+* `redis` - fast kv storage

 ### Notes: